Losant/losant-docs/docs/experiences/groups.md

 ![Experience Groups](/images/experiences/groups-list.png "Experience Groups")

 Groups are listed within the "Groups" tab of your application's "Experience" subsection.
-Click group's name in the list to view its users and endpoints and to edit its configuration.
+Click the group's name in the list to view its users and endpoints and to edit its configuration.

 ## Adding an Experience Group